dmparrishphd/tRivia/Files/6/0/inst/extdata/b.match1All.md

 Example
 -------

-    # match1 DEFINED ELSEWHERE IN THE alignment PROTOPACKAGE
+    # match1 IS DEFINED ELSEWHERE IN THE alignment PROTOPACKAGE
     b.match1All(1, -2:2, match1)
     # [1] FALSE FALSE FALSE  TRUE FALSE